Blazing 5G speeds are almost here. But are they everything they're cracked up to be?

 "Consumers should absolutely expect those early 5G networks will suffer from some of the same ills," said Dan Hays, a consultant at PricewaterhouseCooper.

-Given how fast 5G is supposed to be, there could be a more dramatic dropoff this time around.
+Given how fast 5G is supposed to be -- anywhere from 10 to 100 times faster -- there could be a more dramatic dropoff this time around.
 This is especially the case with super-high-frequency radio waves -- which deliver the fastest wireless speeds -- because they often have short range and can easily be disrupted.

-"Imagine if you're going on a highway at 60 miles per hour, and then you get stuck on a street going 10 mph," said Jefferson Wang, a consultant with Accenture.
+"Imagine if you're going on a highway at 60 miles per hour, and then you get stuck on a street going 10 mph," said Jefferson Wang, a managing director at Accenture Strategy.
 "It's a jolt."

 The carriers are hoping to address these issues.
 T-Mobile and Sprint both intend to use lower-frequency airwaves for 5G, offering broader coverage and less chance of a dramatic fall to 4G.